zijunhz/tank-war-game/README.md

 - `g++`, a cpp compiler.
 Remember to add it to PATH if you are using Windows.
 - `CMake`, a build process manager.
+- `GNU Make`, a tool which controls the generation of executables and other non-source files of a program from the program's source files.

 or you can use IDEs such as `CLion`.